 One study of 22 people found that EMDR therapy helped 77 percent of individuals using EMDR therapy to treat PTSD.
 It found that their hallucinations, delusions, anxiety, and depression symptoms were significantly improved after treatment.
 The study also found that symptoms were not exacerbated during treatment.

 that compared EMDR therapy to typical prolonged exposure therapy, found that EMDR therapy was more effective in treating symptoms.
 The study also found that EMDR therapy had a lower dropout rate from participants.
 Both, however, offered a reduction in the symptoms of traumatic stress, including both anxiety and depression.

 Several small studies have also found evidence that EMDR therapy is not only effective in the short-term, but that its effects can be maintained long term.
 One 2004 study evaluated people several months after they were given either “standard care” (SC) treatment for PTSD or EMDR therapy.

 During and immediately after treatment, they noticed that EMDR was significantly more efficient in reducing symptoms of PTSD.
 During the three- and six-month follow-ups, they also recognized that participants maintained these benefits long after the treatment had ended.
 Overall, the study found that EMDR therapy gave people a longer-lasting reduction in symptoms than SC.

-In regards to depression, one study of 32 people conducted in an inpatient setting found that EMDR therapy shows promise in treating the disorder.
+In regards to depression, conducted in an inpatient setting found that EMDR therapy shows promise in treating the disorder.
 The study found that 68 percent of the people in the EMDR group showed full remission after treatment.
 The EMDR group also showed a stronger decrease in depressive symptoms overall.
 Because of the small sample size, more research is needed.